Iker Guarrotxena: Mumbai City FC

 Following the early termination of his Real Murcia CF contract, Guarrotxena was snapped up by Mumbai City FC on a 6-month deal until the end of the 2023-24 season.
 He made his debut for the club off the bench in the 56th minute, at home against Jamshedpur FC in an eventual 2–3 loss.
 Guarrotxena scored his first goal for The Islanders away against East Bengal in the 24th minute of the match, picking up an Alberto Noguera pass and turning to score into the bottom corner.
 In the Islanders' next game at home versus Bengaluru FC, he assisted Vikram Partap Singh for his towering back post header in the 58th minute, allowing him to complete a brace in a match that ended in a 2–0 win.

 Continuing this rich vein of form, he contributed an assist to Bipin Singh's second goal in the following game away against Chennaiyin FC in another 0–2 win.
 While he failed to put up a goal contribution versus former club FC Goa at home, he scored a brilliant brace away versus Punjab FC, scoring the equalizer and the eventual winning goal in a thrilling 2-3 comeback victory.
 However, as he scored the winner, Guarrotxena went down injured, and after attempting to come back onto the pitch, went to ground again and had to be substituted.
 Mumbai City FC confirmed that the injury was season-ending for Guarrotxena.

+Badajoz

+Following a second stint at Goa and a stint at Indonesian side Persijap Jepara, Guarrotxena returned to Spain, signing for Badajoz.